StroppaFR/xodump/with_ptrace/README.md

 $ ./xodump crackme > out
-will try to dump /path/to/crackme from parent using ptrace successfully allocated memory area in child process at 0x7ffff7fe9000 dumping memory mapping from 0x400000 to 0x401000 dumping memory mapping from 0x401000 to 0x495000 dumping memory mapping from 0x495000 to 0x4bc000
-warning: unmapped region from 0x4bc000 to 0x4bd000 dumping memory mapping from 0x4bd000 to 0x4c3000 successfully dumped 0xc2000 bytes from mapped executable /path/to/crackme
+will try to dump /path/to/crackme from parent using ptrace successfully allocated memory area in child process at 0x7ffff7feb000 dumping memory mapping from 0x400000 to 0x401000 dumping memory mapping from 0x401000 to 0x474000 dumping memory mapping from 0x474000 to 0x49b000 dumping memory mapping from 0x49b000 to 0x4a2000 successfully dumped 0xc2000 bytes from mapped executable /path/to/crackme

 $ file out